Peter H. Thomas: Philanthropy

 Thomas is the chairman of the Thomas Foundation, a Canadian public foundation which supports charities catering to children, mental health, and education in Canada.
-Charities supported by the foundation include the Boys and Girls Club of Greater Vancouver, Dogtopia Foundation, Freedoms Door, Coast Mental Health Foundation, Create Change, Power to Be, and others.
+Charities supported by the foundation include the Boys and Girls Club of Greater Vancouver, Coast Mental Health Foundation, Power to Be, and others.

 In 2000, Thomas started the Todd Thomas Foundation “To help raise awareness of the magnitude of mental illness and the effect it has on individuals as well as our society, to assist in decreasing the stigma associated with it, and to support research for effective treatments".
 This charity is a component fund within the structure of the Arizona Community Foundation.

 In 2002, Thomas founded LifePilot, a not-for-profit organization that teaches values-based living and leadership workshops to students, prisoners, and individuals.

 In 2008 the Todd Thomas Institute for Values-Based Leadership at Royal Roads University, now known as the Institute for Values-Based Leadership at Royal Roads, was seed-funded through a donation from Thomas.
 Named after his late son Todd, the school was founded to "sponsor research, visiting professorships, and scholarships".
 Named after his late son Todd, the Institute for Values Based leadership is an addition to the leadership program at Royal Roads.

-The Todd Thomas Foundation continues to support various charities including the Be Kind People’s Project, the Grace Campbell Foundation, Southwest Autism Research and Resource Center (SAARC), GO2 Foundation for Lung Cancer, Harvest Compassion Center and others.